-- H 3.1 Increase funding to rehabilitate housing that is affordable to low- and moderate-income residents to maintain decent, safe housing, and incorporate energy-efficient and climate-resilient features. - H 3.2 Develop funding sources to assist owners of naturally occurring affordable housing (NOAH) private properties that are affordable without government subsidies to decarbonize and remove environmental hazards. - H 3.3 Work with local housing providers to protect NOAH. - H 3.4 Develop a housing database to proactively monitor and preserve existing housing stock.
+- H 3.1 Increase funding to rehabilitate housing that is affordable to low- and moderate-income residents to maintain decent, safe housing, and incorporate energy-efficient and climate-resilient features. - H 3.2 Develop funding sources to assist owners of naturally occurring affordable housing (NOAH) private properties that are affordable without government subsidies to decarbonize and remove environmental hazards. - H 3.3 Work with local housing providers to protect NOAH. - H 3.4 Develop a housing database to proactively monitor and preserve existing housing stock, including vacant properties and the cause of vacancy in order to determine how to bring the unit back online.